 Nausea and vomiting of pregnancy can be a difficult problem to cope with.
-It can affect your mood, your work, your home situation and your ability to care for your family.
+It can affect your mood, your work, your home situation and your social life.
 Support from family and friends can help.
 In some women, the symptoms can be so severe that they become depressed and need extra support such as counselling.
-If you find that you persistently feel down then you should speak to your healthcare professional.
+If you find that you feel down then you should speak to your healthcare professional.

-There is no evidence that nausea and vomiting has a harmful effect on your baby.
-In fact, you have a slightly lower risk of miscarriage.
+There is no evidence that mild to moderate nausea and vomiting have a harmful effect on your baby.

-Women with severe nausea and vomiting or with hyperemesis gravidarum may, however, have a baby with a lower than expected birthweight.
+Women with severe nausea and vomiting or with hyperemesis gravidarum may have a baby with a lower than expected birthweight.
 You may be offered scans to monitor the growth of your baby.

 Most women with nausea and vomiting of pregnancy will be able to manage their symptoms themselves.
-You should:
+You could:

-- eat small amounts often – meals that are high in carbohydrate and low in fat, such as potato, rice and pasta, are easier to tolerate; try plain biscuits or crackers
+- eat small amounts of foods that are high in carbohydrate and low in fat, such as potato, rice and pasta, or foods that are easier to tolerate such as plain biscuits or crackers

 - avoid any foods or smells that trigger symptoms.

-If your symptoms do not settle or if they prevent you doing your day-to-day activities, see your GP, who will prescribe anti-sickness medication.
-This is safe to take in pregnancy.
+If your symptoms do not settle or if they stop you doing your daily activities, see your GP.
+They can prescribe anti-sickness medication that is safe to take in pregnancy.

-You will have a check-up that may include:
+You will be offered a check-up that may include:

 - a discussion about how long you have had your symptoms for and whether: